Psychogeography: Contemporary psychogeography

 Sinclair and similar thinkers draw on a longstanding British literary tradition of the exploration of urban landscapes, predating the Situationists, found in the work of writers William Blake, Arthur Machen, and Thomas de Quincey.
 The nature and history of London were a central focus of these writers, utilising romantic, gothic, and occult ideas to describe and transform the city.
 Sinclair drew on this tradition combined with his own explorations as a way of criticising modern developments of urban space in the key text Lights Out for the Territory.
 Peter Ackroyd's bestselling London: A Biography was partially based on similar sources.
 Merlin Coverley gives prominence to this literary tradition in his book Psychogeography (2006).
 Coverley recognises the situationist origins of psychogeographic practice are sometimes overshadowed by literary traditions, but that they had a shared tradition through writers like Edgar Allan Poe, Daniel Defoe, and Charles Baudelaire.

 The documentaries of filmmaker Patrick Keiller are also considered to be an example of psychogeography.

-The concepts and themes seen in the popular comics writer Alan Moore in From Hell are also now seen as significant works of psychogeography.
+The concepts and themes seen in the popular comics' writer Alan Moore in From Hell are also now seen as significant works of psychogeography.
 Other key figures in this version of the idea are Walter Benjamin, J. G. Ballard, and Nicholas Hawksmoor.
 Part of this development saw increasing use of ideas and terminology by some psychogeographers from Fortean and occult areas including earth mysteries, ley lines and chaos magic, a course pioneered by Sinclair.
-A core element in virtually all these developments remains a dissatisfaction with the nature and design of the modern environment and a desire to make the everyday world more interesting.
+A core element in virtually all these developments remains a dissatisfaction with the nature and design of the modern environment, and a desire to make the everyday world more interesting.

 Aleksandar Janicijevic, the initiator of the Urban Squares Initiative, defined psychogeography for the group in the following terms: "The subjective analysis–mental reaction, to neighbourhood behaviours related to geographic location.
 A chronological process based on the order of appearance of observed topics, with the time delayed inclusion of other relevant instances".
 In 2013 Aleksandar Janicijevic published "Urbis – Language of the urban fabric" as a visual attempt to rediscover lost or neglected urban symbols.
 In 2015 another book was published, "MyPsychogeography", an attempt to synthesize sketches and ideas which have informed his art practice.

+The 2019 video game Disco Elysium draws heavily on psychogeography to tell its story, particularly through the "Shivers" skill.
+"Shivers" allows the main character Harry du Bois to commune directly with the fictional city of Revachol, ascribing to it a persona and a consciousness and a memory.
+The socio-political dynamics of the city, and the player's engagement with them, directly affect Du Bois' identity, as well as the progress of the game.
+The game engages widely with political ideology, and it uses psychogeography particularly to engage with Marxist and anarchist themes.